On a personal level, substandard customer service experience in a store will compel you to complain and avoid that store in the future.

 The five established measures are:

 These measures will determine the level of quality your software has.
-Establish these metrics in your QA team and see the magic happen right in front of your eyes.
+Establish these metrics in your QA team and notice the improved difference.
 The following sections go through these measures in more detail:

 The likelihood that the application will operate error-free in a given period and environment is referred to as software reliability.